Process Overload

 Common varietal associations: catuai, caturra, gesha

-Where it’s found: Brazil, Colombia, Costa Rica, Indonesia, Thailand
+Where it’s found: Brazil, Colombia, Costa Rica, Ethiopia, Indonesia, Thailand

 Rarity: Increasingly common since 2022